Article menu

 5. Support your employees

-If an employee has raised a bullying complaint, let them know about all the sources of support that are available to them.
-If your workplace offers counselling, be sure to let them know about it.
+If an employee has raised a bullying complaint, then it’s important to keep an eye on their mental wellbeing.
+Let them know about all the sources of support that are available to them.
+If your workplace offers counselling, then let them know about it.
 Likewise, inform them about free external sources of support that they might benefit from, including the below:

-• Acas has a number of useful resources related to workplace bullying, including a Bullying and Harassment at Work Guide for employees.
+- Acas has a number of useful resources related to workplace bullying, including practical advice for employees.

-It goes without saying that its always best to prevent problems before they arise, which is why having a well-written and accessible anti-bullying policy will stand you in good stead.
-But if an incident does occur, be sure to action it straight away using the appropriate channels.
+It goes without saying that the best advice for how to handle workplace bullying is always to prevent problems before they arise, which is why having a well-written and accessible anti-bullying policy will stand you in good stead.
+But if an incident does occur, make sure you action it straight away using the appropriate channels.
 With the right approach, we can make the charity sector a fairer and more inclusive place to work.

 Tags: bullying, charity sector, discrimination, diversity, diversity and inclusion